digst/DCAT-AP-DK/releases/v.2.0/docs/index-en.md

 <dt>Range</dt>
 <dd>http://purl.org/dc/terms/ProvenanceStatement</dd>
 <dt>Usage note (en)</dt>
-<dd>This property contains a statement about the lineage of a Dataset.</dd>
+<dd>This property contains a statement about the lineage of a dataset in the form of statements about any agent changes significant for the authenticity, integrity, and interpretation of the dataset.</dd>
 <dt>Definition (en)</dt>
 <dd>A statement of any changes in ownership and custody of the resource since its creation that are significant for its authenticity, integrity, and interpretation.</dd>
 <dt>Multiplicity</dt>